sebanc/foxflake/Readme.md

 ### Installing the nvidia driver

 If you have a nvidia card supported by the latest nvidia open source driver, select the 2nd bootloader option (nvidia_driver) when booting the installer iso and the latest nvidia-open driver will be installed automatically.<br>
-After install, you can add the line `foxflake.nvidia.enable = true;` to /etc/nixos/configuration.nix to enable the nvidia-open driver.<br>
+If you did not select the 2nd bootloader option (nvidia_driver) at install time, you can still add the line `foxflake.nvidia.enable = true;` to /etc/nixos/configuration.nix file to enable the nvidia-open driver.<br>

 For older nvidia card, you will need to follow the [NixOS nvidia instructions][NixOS-nvidia].<br><br>